-They may experience some stomach upset due to the high sugar levels, but as long as there are no extra toxic ingredients, and it was a one time thing, there will likely be no harmful side effects.
+They may experience some stomach upset due to the high sugar levels.
+But as long as there are no extra toxic ingredients, and it was a one time thing, there will likely be no harmful side effects.

-But, if your dog has eaten carrot cake with raisins or nuts in, call your vet straight away.
+If your dog has eaten carrot cake with raisins or nuts in, call your vet straight away.
 If your vet is closed, take them to the emergency vet.

 Do this even if they only ate a small amount.
 It is better to be safe than sorry when it comes to your dog’s health.